madchipmunksoftware/madchipmunksoftware/README.md

 Mad Chipmunk is my programmer pen name.

-I like to build software.
+I like to build and share software.

 Live:
 * The Daily BTC:  https://thedailybtc.online/